The Ultimate 7 Days Jordan Road Trip Itinerary

 75 km - 1h10

 The last day of this road trip is definitely not the least.
-You have plenty of time to explore the archeological site of Jerash and any sights in Amman you missed on your first day of this adventure.
+We had plenty of time to explore the archeological site of Jerash and any sights in Amman we missed on our first day of this adventure.
 We still had to visit the King Abdullah I Mosque, because it was closed when we were there the first time.
-We had plenty of time for this and could even enjoy more of Amman a bit.
+We had plenty of time for this and could even enjoy Amman more.

 Jerash

 Talk about an impressive ending!
-The archaeological site of Jerash is a captivating window into the grandeur of the Roman Empire in the heart of Jordan.
-It is considered one of the best-preserved Roman cities in the world and we could definitely see why.
-You can clearly see the remains of cobbled streets, surrounded by columns, temples, large theaters, squares, baths, fountains and city walls.
+The archaeological site of Jerash is an amazing representation of the grandeur of the Roman Empire in the heart of Jordan.
+It is considered one of the best-preserved Roman cities in the world and we can definitely see why.
+You can clearly see the remains of cobbled streets, surrounded by columns, temples, large theaters, squares, baths, fountains, and city walls.
 Our jaws dropped by seeing how well everything has been preserved here.
 You can really imagine what it must have looked like here back in time!

 Practical

-From the vibrant streets of Amman to the timeless wonders of Petra and the breathtaking deserts of Wadi Rum, this journey has been an unforgettable adventure.
-During these 7 days, we were blown away every day again by interesting sights, impressive landscapes and unique experiences.
+This 7 day Jordan itinerary includes everything this amazing country has to offer.
+From the vibrant streets of Amman to the timeless wonders of Petra and the breathtaking Wadi Rum desert, this journey has been such an unforgettable adventure.
+During these 7 days, we were blown away every day again by interesting sights, impressive landscapes, and unique experiences.
+A road trip through Jordan should be on everyone’s bucket list.
 Words cannot describe what we saw and felt during this adventure.
-The only way to experience this feeling, is to go on this journey yourself and drive your 4×4 through the breathtaking landscapes of Jordan.
+The only way to experience this feeling is to go on this journey yourself with Jordan Nomads and drive your 4×4 through the breathtaking landscapes of Jordan.

 Win-Win for everyone